K-7/knowledge/AWS-services.md

 https://policysim.aws.amazon.com/home/index.jsp?#roles/dev-EC2DefaultServerRole

-# VPC
+# VPC - Virtual Private Cloud
+Enables you to launch AWS resources into a virtual network that you've defined.
+Helps in controlling what traffic comes in and goes out.
 - VPC are per Account per Region
-- Subnets are per VPC per AZ (Availability zone)
+- Subnets is a range of IP addresses in your VPC that are per VPC per AZ (Availability zone)
 - Amazon VPC is the networking layer for Amazon EC2
-- A subnet is a range of IP addresses in your VPC
-- A route table contains a set of rules, called routes, that are used to determine where network traffic is directed
+- A route table contains a set of rules, called routes, that are used to determine where network traffic is directed.
+Genrally route table connects public subnet to Internet Gateway to expose it to Internet.
-- An internet gateway is a horizontally scaled, redundant, and highly available VPC component that allows communication between instances in your VPC and the internet.
+- An internet gateway allows communication between instances in your VPC and the internet.
 It therefore imposes no availability risks or bandwidth constraints on your network traffic.
-- NAT gateway allows instances within a private subnet access to the internet, but the NAT gateway itself will block all incoming requests from the internet.
-NAT is always inside public subnet
+- NAT gateway allows instances within a private subnet to access the internet, but the NAT gateway itself will block all incoming requests from the internet.
+NAT is always inside public subnet.
+Using Route table we allow private subnet traffic to be sent to NAT which is residing inside public Subnet which further sends it to internet.
+Eg: Database servers needs to update a patch from Internet

 <img style='width: 800px' src="./images/vpc.png" />